andreaippo/demo-tracing/README.md

 ## Feedback

-For any feedback or appreciation, feel free to reach out via the [Issues section](https://github.com/andreaippo/demo-tracing/issues).
+For any feedback or appreciation, feel free to reach out via the [Issues section](https://github.com/andreaippo/demo-tracing/issues) or Star this repo 🙏.

 I'm also on [LinkedIn](https://github.com/andreaippo/demo-tracing/issues).